Table of Contents

 In Workbench the ports can be accessed using the serial.device driver (ver 33.11 from 1990 and newer, install disk available at Amiga.resource.cx) with the following unit numbers:

-If several A2232 boards are installed, the second board's unit numbers are 9-15 and so on.
-Up to five boards are supported (probably a limitation of the number of Zorro slots in any available machine).
+If several A2232 boards are installed (up to five), the second board's unit numbers are 9-15 and so on.